 Clusters on Azure

 Running Service Fabric clusters on Azure provides integration with other Azure features and services, which makes operations and management of the cluster easier and more reliable.
 A cluster is an Azure Resource Manager resource, so you can model clusters like any other resources in Azure.
 Resource Manager also provides easy management of all resources used by the cluster as a single unit.
-Clusters on Azure are integrated with Azure diagnostics and Log Analytics.
+Clusters on Azure are integrated with Azure diagnostics and Azure Monitor logs.
 Cluster node types are virtual machine scale sets, so autoscaling functionality is built in.

 Service Fabric on Linux enables you to build, deploy, and manage highly available, highly scalable applications on Linux just as you would on Windows.
 The Service Fabric frameworks (Reliable Services and Reliable Actors) are available in Java on Linux, in addition to C# (.NET Core).
 You can also build guest executable services with any language or framework.
 Orchestrating Docker containers is also supported.
 Docker containers can run guest executables or native Service Fabric services, which use the Service Fabric frameworks.
 For more information, read about Service Fabric on Linux.